gabelluardo/itertools/README.md

 ### Simple Combinations

-Yields `r` length `Arrays` from the input `iterable`.
+Returns `r-length` subsequences of elements from the input `iterable`.
 Order of selection does not matter and elements are chosen without replacement.

 ```ts
 import { assertEquals } from "@std/assert";